Local housing allowance (LHA) if you're under 35

 shared accommodation rate if you live in a shared house

-You're a care leaver under 25
+If you're a care leaver under 25

-You count as a care leaver if you have a social services pathway plan because you were in care when you were 16 or 17.
+You count as a care leaver if you had a pathway plan from social services when you left care.

-Your social services adviser can confirm your care history.
+Social services can confirm your care history.

-You have lived in a hostel or refuge for at least 3 months
+If you've lived in a hostel or refuge for at least 3 months

-You could have stayed in different hostels or refuges that add up to at least 3 months in total.
+The 3 months do not have to be recent or all in a row.
+For example, you could have stayed in different hostels or refuges that add up to at least 3 months in total.

 The hostels or refuges must have provided: